yadler97/unbelievable-minecraft-mod/README.md

 ### Client Config

 - **renderBlockItemsAsBlocks**: Determines if BlockItems should be rendered as blocks instead of items in shelves
+- **renderItemsLying**: Determines if Items should be rendered lying on the floor of the shelf slot instead of floating

 ## Special Thanks